IntelliTect-Samples/tf-demo/README.md

 - For Each Example in sample/deployment/main.tf
 - Module Repo structuring example at modules/ folder
 - Module tagging as seen in GitHub on TerraformDemo3 branch under tags tab
-- Terraform pipeline exectution example as seen in sample/azure-pipeline.yaml
+- Terraform pipeline execution example as seen in sample/azure-pipeline.yaml
 - .gitignore file example at root level